Eleven-Z/rhino/README.md

 Currently HBase supports setting access controls at the table or column family level.
 However, many use cases would benefit from the additional capability to do this on a per cell basis.
 In fact for many users dealing with sensitive information the ability to do this is crucial.

+##### UPDATE: This goal has been achieved with the availability of HBase 0.98.

 ##### 5) Improve audit logging

 Audit messages from various Hadoop components do not use a unified or even consistently formatted format.
 This makes analysis of logs for verifying compliance or taking corrective action difficult.
-We will build a common audit logging facility as part of the common authorization framework work.
+We will build a common audit logging facility.
 We will also build a set of common audit log processing tools for transforming them to different industry standard formats, for supporting compliance verification, and for triggering responses to policy violations.

+#### Apache Projects:

+##### sentry.incubator.apache.org: Apache Sentry (Incubating)

+Apache Sentry (incubating) is a modular system for providing fine-grained role based authorization to both data and metadata stored on an Apache Hadoop cluster.
+It currently works with Apache Hive.
+In the future we plan to contribute changes to extend it, enforcing a common set of permissions over data accessed through additional components including HCatalog, MapReduce, Pig, YARN, Spark, Sqoop, and more.
+Apache Sentry implements an authorization provider that can be plugged in to the unified authorization framework goal (above) and the associated jira (below).

 #### Current JIRAs: